ryanquinnnelson/Beach-Town-Civic-Hall/README.md

 ## Competition Prompt
 ### Introduction
-"Professionals, Students, and kids alike are invited to present ideas for a civic hall in Beach Town, Las Catalinas!
+*Professionals, Students, and kids alike are invited to present ideas for a civic hall in Beach Town, Las Catalinas!
 We seek this building to be of architectural importance, embracing the tropical traditional vernacular of Las Catalinas.
 As a priority, the proposal should optimize natural ventilation.
 The design should also allow for a building with flexible use, and durable and sustainable materials.
-This building has many fronts and should provide a welcoming facade on all sides."
+This building has many fronts and should provide a welcoming facade on all sides.*

 https://news.lascatalinascr.com/design-competition